odennav/vmware-vsphere-sddc-private-cloud/README.md

 - Mac OS

-**System Requirements for the GUI and CLI Installers**

-Windows:

-- Windows 8, 8.1, 10
-- Windows 2016 server x64 bit
-- Windows 2019 server x64 bit
-- 4 GB RAM, 2 CPU having 4 cores with 2.3 GHz, 32 GB hard disk, 1 NIC
-- Visual C++ redistributable libraries need to be installed to run the CLI installer on versions of Windows older than Windows 10.
-The Microsoft installers for these libraries are located in the `vcsa-cli-installer/win32/vcredist` directory
-- Deploying the vCenter Server appliance with the GUI requires a minimum resolution of `1024x768` to properly display.
-Lower resolutions can truncate the UI elements.

-Linux:

-- SUSE 15
-- Ubuntu 16.04 and 18.04(64-bit OS)
-- 4 GB RAM, 1 CPU having 2 cores with 2.3 GHz, 16 GB hard disk, 1 NIC

-Mac:

-- macOS v10.13, 10.14, 10.15
-- macOS High Sierra, Mojave, Catalina
-- 8 GB RAM, 1 CPU having 4 cores with 2.4 GHz, 150 GB hard disk, 1 NIC
-- For client machines that run on Mac 10.13 or later, concurrent GUI deployments of multiple appliances are unsupported.
-You must deploy the appliances in a sequence.

 **Running the vCenter Server Appliance Installer**

 1. Navigate to your root directory and extract contents of the `VMware-VCSA` iso file downloaded from VMware Customer Connect account.